maestro-os/kern-profile/README.md

 **Note**: another version of QEMU cannot be used because the API is not guaranteed to be consistent from one version to another

+If compiling QEMU yourself, the option `--enable-modules` must be passed to `./configure`.

 ### Build